ingoweiss/manyworlds/README.md

 Just playing around with the idea of scenario trees.

 Having been frustrated with the amount of repetition and verbosity in automated tests (especially when using Gherkin syntax) for a long time, I felt that some of this could be addressed if behavior could be described in the form of a (decision) tree of scenarios.
-Each scenario in the tree would have a name, a set of actions ('When ...') and a set of assertions ('Then ...') just like regular scenarios.
-'Given...' steps, however, would no longer be needed since any scenario's 'Given' state would simply be the cumulative effect of running its chain of ancestor scenarios.
+Each scenario in the tree would have a name, a set of actions ('When ...') and a set of assertions ('Then ...') just like regular scenarios. __'Given...' steps, however, would no longer be needed since any scenario's 'Given' state would simply be the cumulative effect of running its chain of ancestor scenarios__.

 The purpose of this project is to explore whether there is value in this concept.
 Currently, it does little more than parse a file describing a hierarchy of scenarios (using indentation) and flatten it so that it can be run with currently available tools, like so:

+	import manyworlds as mw
     mw.ScenarioTree('tree.feature').flatten('flat.feature')

 The above reads a file that looks like this ...